Mental Health & Life Coaching FAQs

 Or visit their website by clicking here.

-We have also found that clients who have struggled in the past to make change, sometimes even with other coaches, tend to do very well with our coaching methods because of the additional mental health training we apply.
+Clients who have struggled with making change in the past tend to do very well with our specific coaching methods because of the additional mental health training we apply.

 Together we'll analyze what's already been tried, what works and doesn't for you specifically, and explore your relationship with your goals, values, and barriers.
 Keep in mind, lasting change is a process.
 We assist clients in breaking down goals into manageable, sustainable steps and finding tailored, creative solutions.

-Some individuals choose to try again with methods they've already tried, after re-analyzing with their coach and shifting their mindset.
+Some individuals choose to revisit previous methods of change after talking through some mindset shifts with their coach.
 Others opt to generate new methods completely.
-Some enjoy asking for some input from coaches who may have a background in a relevant field, while others prefer the coach to remain input-free and prompt them to do their own thinking entirely.
+Some enjoy asking for input from coaches with background in a relevant field, while others prefer the coach to remain input-free and prompt them to do their own thinking entirely.
 The coaching dynamic is highly individualized and in your hands.
 Regardless, we work alongside you in developing out-of-the-box, novel approaches to get where you want to be.

 Schedule a Free Consultation with the coach you're interested in for inquiries.
 Click here to schedule.